ChainSafe/engineering-handbook/development/development-flow/1_setup_repository.md

 # License

-A license file must be added to the root of the repo in a file named `LICENSE`.
+A license file must be added to the root of the repository in a file named `LICENSE`.
 Github will automatically pick this up and display it.
-It's recommended to also ensure the source code of the repo has matching license headers.
+It's recommended to also ensure the source code of the repository has matching license headers.
 Please reach out to `David Ansermino` for more details.

 # Continuous Integration